sommerbe/dispersion-toolkit-manpages/src/adapter/readmatrix.md

 Reads a matrix of points, where each column corresponds to a distinct dimension, and where each row represents a point.

-Every line needs to start with floating point values, or it may be entirely empty (nothing else).

 # OPTIONS

 **\--i** *FILE*, **\--i**=*FILE*